Joey Wendle Player Props: Marlins vs. Reds

-The Miami Marlins, including Joey Wendle (.034 batting average in his past 10 games), take on starting pitcher Luke Weaver and the Cincinnati Reds at Great American Ball Park, Tuesday at 6:40 PM ET.
+Joey Wendle -- .065 average over his past 10 games -- will be in action for the Miami Marlins versus the Cincinnati Reds, with Graham Ashcraft on the hill, on August 9 at 12:35 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Reds.
+In his last appearance, he went 1-for-4 with a double and an RBI against the Reds.

 Joey Wendle Game Info & Props vs. the Reds